khofstadter/bcmi.khofstadter.com/README.md

 * do we ask the listener to 'listen' to the music, or shall it be in the background ([like when problem solving](https://www.youtube.com/watch?v=whYGDvNohzo))?
 * polymetre vs polyrhythm;
 * Sufi music;
+* juxtaposing complexity with simplicity - who writes about this?

 Writing